 Why Integrate with SAP ECC?

-Pairing ECC with the rest of your tech stack turns it into one live source of truth.
+Integrating ECC with the rest of your tech stack turns it into one live source of truth.
 When orders, payments, or inventory changes reach ECC and flow straight to web stores, CRMs, and warehouses, teams get fast, consistent data without manual merges.

-Risk of not integrating: Disconnected ECC landscapes create real risk—late orders, stockouts, billing disputes, chargebacks, and costly manual fixes.
+Risk of not integrating: Disconnected ECC landscapes create real risk, late orders, stockouts, billing disputes, chargebacks, and costly manual fixes.
 Integration reduces this exposure while improving customer experience.

 - Sales Ops: Fewer billing errors; faster order-to-cash; clean price/discount sync.